-The M2M device has function to change into abnormal communication mode (the data transmission interval is frequent) by a request to change the communication mode(normal->abnormal) from the application server.
+The M2M device has function to change into abnormal communication mode (the data transmission interval is frequent) by a request to change the communication mode (normal->abnormal) from the application server.

-Pre-conditions (if any)
+Pre-conditions

 The water level of the river is safe.
 It means the data transmission interval of the M2M device (the sensor) is infrequent (the communication mode is normal).